george-norton/peacock/README.md

 - Use a thread tapping tool to create threads in the case.
 - Place the boards into the case.
 - Screw it in with 8xM3 6mm screws and optionally 1xM2 6mm screw near the USB port.
-- Stick your surface to the sensor area (self adhesive vinyl works well).
-A single piece of standard vinyl may be insufficient for the trackpad to track well, a second layer will help.
+- Stick your surface to the sensor area.
+The surface is critical to the performance of the trackpad, without a surface you will likley get no movement at all.
+Depending on its thickness, a single piece of vinyl will likely be insufficient for the trackpad to track well, a two or three layers will work much better.
+I noticed that some battery powered USB hosts require additional surface thickness to track multiple fingers well.

 ![The completed build](images/complete.jpg)